One to One Practice in a Group Setting

 This class is for those who already have a foundation in practicing the primary, second or third series of Ashtanga yoga.
 You have the option to practice three, five or six times per week.

 If you do not have an existing Mysore practice but would like to start we recommend you start with one of our excellent beginners courses.
 The Yogahub beginners courses will set you up with a strong basic practice you can then refine and build upon in our Mysore class.
-Moving directly from the beginner course into the Mysore class is a great way to begin this process and take your first steps in making a connection to daily yoga practice.
+Moving directly from the early morning beginner course into the Intro to Mysore class is a great way to begin this process and take your first steps in making a connection to daily yoga practice.